DiddiLeija/text_formatter/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: Please triage this, bug
+labels: bug, Please triage this
 assignees: ''

 ---